Article Overview: Pros & Cons of Living in North Carolina, Moving to North Carolina

 Worth mention: The flat 4.99% state income tax is one of the lowest in the country, further adding to the lost cost of living in North Carolina.

 You’re probably not surprised to learn that affordable housing plays the largest role in the low cost of living in North Carolina.
-And it’s true, with median home prices coming in at $330,000, many folks end up moving to North Carolina to fulfill their lifelong dream of owning a home (myself included).
+And it’s true, with median home prices coming in around $320,000, many folks end up moving to North Carolina to fulfill their lifelong dream of owning a home (myself included).

-The affordable housing prices couples with reasonable property taxes and you’ll understand why buying a home in North Carolina is a desirable endeavor.
+The affordable housing prices coupled with reasonable property taxes means you’ll understand why buying a home in North Carolina is a desirable endeavor.

 If you’re new to North Carolina, allow me to fill you in.
 There’s two types of BBQ (Eastern style and Lexington style) and the topic of the best is hotly debated.
 The similarities end with the choice of meat (both use pork), from there the methods differ.